THIS ARTICLE INCLUDES A FREE PRINTABLE

 - Stretching: This helps release built-up tension in muscles.

 - Playing, exercising, or heading out into nature

-- Using brain breaks when facing a tough academic challenge
+- Using brain breaks when facing a difficult academic challenge

-- Laughing: Laughter can be a great stress reliever.
+- Laughing: Laughter can be a good stress reliever.
 Make silly faces or tell jokes to calm your child before discussing the problem.

 - “5-4-3-2-1” Technique: Identify five things you can currently see, four you can hear, three you can feel, two you can smell, and one you can taste.

-- Meditation: Can be as simple as having your child close her eyes and breathe in and out.
-Tell your child to count each breath (a breath in and a breath out makes one single count), focusing on the sound of her breath.
-When she reaches at least a certain count (50, for example), your child can take a deep breath, release it slowly, and open her eyes.
+- Meditation: It can be as simple as having your child close their eyes and breathe in and out.
+Tell your child to count each breath (a breath in and a breath out makes one single count), focusing on the sound of their breath.
+When they reach a minimum count (50, for example), your child can take a deep breath, release it slowly, and open their eyes.

-- Mindfulness activities like the fun options described in our mindfulness printable bingo (part of Growth Mindset Printables Kit 1&2).
+- Mindfulness activities like the fun options described in our Mindfulness Bingo and Mindful Brain Breaks (part of the Gratitude & Mindfulness Kit).

-Remember that these techniques are not intended to eliminate the stress.
-Rather, they help your child reach a calm state of mind so she can address the source of her stress and solve the problem.
+Remember these techniques are not intended to eliminate stress.
+Rather, they help your child reach a calm state of mind so they can address the source of their stress and solve the problem.

 When we view all stress as negative and unhealthy and attempt to eliminate it, we ultimately create more stress, for both ourselves and our children.